 Disclose, Disclose, Disclose

-Ironically, many claims lost for failure to disclose would have been exempt, had the debtors listed them.
-By attempting to protect the claim by not disclosing it, the debtors in such cases often lose out.
+Sadly, many claims lost for failure to disclose would have been exempt, had the debtors listed the debt.
+By attempting to protect the claim by not disclosing it, the debtors in such cases lose out.
 (The courts have taken a hard line of late on undisclosed assets, even in cases where the entire claim would have been exempt had it been reported.)

 If an injury happens after you file for Chapter 7 bankruptcy, it is not part of the bankruptcy estate.
-You can keep it.
+You can keep any award or settlement.

-In a Chapter 13 case, any award for an injury that occurs during your bankruptcy is an asset.
-If the award is for more than your exemption amount, you may have to increase payments to the creditors.
+In Chapter 13, trustees typically treat awards and settlements arising from post-filing injuries as income or windfalls.
+Therefore, if the award is for more than your exemption amount, you may have to increase payments to the creditors.
 However, unlike Chapter 7, you can dismiss a Chapter 13 at any time if you do not like the result.

 Exempting a Personal Injury Claim

-There are exemptions that can protect all or part of the proceeds of a damages award or a settlement.
-Under the personal injury exemption of bankruptcy code, you can keep up to $22,975 from a personal injury award or settlement, not including pain and suffering or compensation for monetary losses.
+There are exemptions that can protect all or part of the proceeds of a damages award or settlement.
+Under the personal injury exemption of bankruptcy code, you can keep up to $23,675 from a personal injury award or settlement, not including pain and suffering or compensation for monetary losses.
 11 U.S.C.
 522(d)(11)(D).
-This number may double to $45,950.00 for a couple filing together if both spouses are plaintiffs.
-(As a Pennsylvania bankruptcy lawyer, I generally advise my clients to use the federal exemptions, which are larger than our state exemptions.)
+This number may double to $47,350.00 for a couple filing together if both spouses are plaintiffs.

-Although this exemption is limited and does not exempt compensation for pain and suffering and actual pecuniary (monetary or actual losses), there are often other ways to protect your claim.
+Although the federal exemption is limited and does not exempt compensation for pain and suffering and actual pecuniary (monetary or actual losses), there are often other ways to protect your claim.